git2mann/git2mann/README.md

 # Hi, I'm Klense! 👋

 I build, I create, I refine.
 My work spans **software development, AI, and music**, blending creativity with technical precision.
+I'm looking to branch into hardware engineering soon as the next logical step in my journey.
 I approach every project with a **problem-solving mindset**, whether it's building scalable applications, experimenting with AI, or crafting sonic landscapes.

 ## 🔥 What I'm Currently Working On